Column: Lawrence just wanted to play, now he must watch

 The tally of new U.S. cases has climbed near 100,000 and shows no signs of abating — especially in the Midwest, where state after state keeps reporting new highs for daily infections.

-Those states are essentially the footprint of the Big Ten conference, which initially chose to hold off playing at least until after the first of the year.
+Those states are essentially the footprint of the Big Ten, which initially chose to hold off playing at least until after the first of the year.

 We still think that was the proper call, especially now.
 But when three other major conferences decided to take the field, the Big Ten (as well as the Pac-12) buckled to recruiting and financial pressures to hold an abbreviated season that began last weekend.